 - 1. Candidates will self-assess with the Professional Year Assessment (Appendix F). - 2.
-Candidates will meet with mentor teacher(s) and liaison(s) to discuss progress/performance and set goals. - 3.
+Candidates will meet with mentor teacher(s) and liaison(s) to discuss progress/performance and set goals.
+At midterm or end of semester, candidates may choose to update a prior IPLP (if goals are still relevant, action steps may be updated) or they may create a new IPLP with new goals. - At midterm, Intern and Student Teacher goals should be focused on improvements within the second half of their semester. - At the end of the intern semester, Intern goals should be focused on improvements within their Student Teaching semester. - At the end of the student teaching semester, Student Teacher goals should be focused on improvements within their first year of teaching. - 3.
 Candidates will complete the IPLP form (Appendix G). - Interns will complete an IPLP form at the end of the semester and upload to Taskstream. - Student Teachers will complete an IPLP form at midterm and at the end of the semester and upload to Taskstream. - 4.
 At midterm and the end of the semester/field experience, liaison(s) will submit the Professional Year Assessment to Taskstream.